Our Story

 OUR BREEDING PHILOSOPHY

-The Batten family has set about producing fast growing, highly muscled, low maintenance sheep for the Australian prime lamb industry.
+The Batten family has set about producing fast growing, durable, low maintenance sheep for the Australian prime lamb industry.
 Because of the Dorpers ability to shed it's coat they require no shearing or mulesing which means less labour and chemical inputs.

 Douwana has made major improvements to it’s flock since it’s initial purchase from SAABCO of 20 embryo’s from the South African Dorper studs of ‘Jordaan’, ‘Dell’ , ‘Phillips’ and ‘Cronje’.
 With the use of the Lambplan system, together with accurate recording and reporting, Douwana has seen fast genetic gain in heritable traits.
-The shedding ability, temperament, growth, muscling and fat distribution are the most important of these traits.
+The shedding ability, temperament, growth, fertility and eating quality are the most important of these traits.